jlyonsmith/shovel/README.md

 The `constructor` should:

 1. Save desired `container` object references to `this`.
 2. Grab any global modules that are needed by the asserter if they are not passed in in the `container`.
 In this way mock modules can be injected for testing.
+See existing asserters for examples of making asserters testable.
-3. Do any required setup for the asserter
+3. Do any required setup for the asserter (not common)

 The goals for the `assert` method are:

+1. Ensure the asserter can run on the current platform given by `this.util.osInfo()`.
+Throw `ScriptError` on the `assertNode` if not.
-1. Validate the passed in `assertNode` in the `assertNode.value.with` node.
+2. Validate the passed in `assertNode` in the `assertNode.value.with` node.
 Throw a `ScriptError` if the arguments are invalid passing the error message and the node causing the error.
-2. Call `this.expandStringNode()` on any `with` arguments that can be expanded.
+3. Call `this.expandStringNode()` on any `with` arguments that can be expanded.
-3. Cache any values that may be needed by `rectify` in `this`, including the passed in `assertNode`.
+4. Cache any values that may be needed by `rectify` in `this`, including the passed in `assertNode`.
-4. Check to see if the asserted condition is already met.
+5. Check to see if the asserted condition is already met.
 If it *cannot be met* for whatever reason, throw a `ScriptError` on the `assertNode`.
 If the condition has already been met, return `true`.
-5. Return `false` if the assertion condition can be met but has not been yet.
+6. Return `false` if the assertion condition can be met but has not been yet.

 The method `rectify()` is called to modify the host state: